IBM/microservices-traffic-management-using-istio/README.md

 - Access control: Control access to the microservices based on traffic origination points and users
 - Monitoring: In depth monitoring and logs data collection for microservices, as well as collecting request traces

-In the [first part](#part-a-deploy-sample-bookinfo-application-and-inject-istio-sidecars-to-enable-traffic-flow-management-access-policy-and-monitoring-data-aggregation-for-application) of this journey we show how can we can deploy the sample [BookInfo](https://istio.io/docs/samples/bookinfo.html) application and inject sidecars to get all the Istio features, and walk through them one by one.
-The is a simple application that is composed of four microservices, written in different languages for each of its microservices namely Python, Java, Ruby, and Node.js.
+In the [first part](#part-a-deploy-sample-bookinfo-application-and-inject-istio-sidecars-to-enable-traffic-flow-management-access-policy-and-monitoring-data-aggregation-for-application) of this journey we show how can we can deploy the sample [BookInfo](https://istio.io/docs/samples/bookinfo.html) application and inject sidecars to get the Istio features mentioned above, and walk through them one by one.

 Also since Istio tightly controls traffic routing to provide above mentioned benefits, it introduces some drawbacks.
 Outgoing traffic to external services outside the Istio data plane can only be enabled by specialized configuration, based on the protocol used to connect to the external service.

 In the [second part](#part-b-modify-sample-application-to-use-an-external-datasource-deploy-the-application-and-istio-envoys-with-egress-traffic-enabled) of the journey we focus on how Istio can be configured to allow applications to connect to external services.
-For that we modify the Istio sample application to use an external database (the default Bookinfo application doesn't use a database) and then use this application as a base to show Istio configuration for enabling egress traffic
+For that we modify the sample BookInfo application to use an external database (the default application doesn't use a database) and then use it as a base to show Istio configuration for enabling egress traffic

 ![istio-architecture](images/istio-architecture.png)